skylineo/Accepted-Conference-Journal-Paper-List/Autonomous Driving.md

 *另外常见的分类方法：Cooperative Scenario Based or Maneuver based*
 ### Centralized Coordination：One all-knowing, leading vehicle is responsible for the planning, coordination, and synchronization of the maneuvers of all the vehicles.
 ### Decentralized with Coordination: This allows the vehicles to directly communicate with all neighboring vehicles having access to local knowledge aiming to plan maneuvers.
+ Connected and automated vehicle distributed control for on-ramp merging scenario: A virtual rotation approach

 ### Decentralized without Coordination: The vehicles can observe other vehicles in the neighborhood without having the potential to exchange the information.